-$^{^{120}}$ Cockburn assumed that D did know what the effect of the publication would be: it is impossible to suppose that the man who published it must not have known and seen that the effect upon the minds of many of those into whose hands it would come would be of a mischievous and demoralizing character, at 372.
+121 Cockburn assumed that D did know what the effect of the publication would be: it is impossible to suppose that the man who published it must not have known and seen that the effect upon the minds of many of those into whose hands it would come would be of a mischievous and demoralizing character, at 372.
 If the law requires knowledge, this is now clearly a question for the jury: Criminal Justice Act 1967, s 8.

-121 See Ch 3.
-122 See n 118.
+122 See Ch 3.

-123 See Thomson (1900) 64 JP 456 at 457.
-124 [1906] 1 KB 201.
+124 See Thomson (1900) 64 JP 456 at 457.

+125 [1906] 1 KB 201, at CCR.

-$^{^{125}}$ '. . . intent . . . is still part of the charge or the publication would not have been lawful': per Darling J, ibid, 212.
+^{126 &#}x27;... intent... is still part of the charge or the publication would not have been lawful': per Darling J, ibid, 212.

-^{126 (1932) 23} Cr App R 182.
+127 (1932) 23 Cr App R 182.

-about 100 copies, mostly to young people of both sexes ('literary people').
-The printer sent the poems to the police and D was convicted.
-His appeal on the ground that there was no sufficient direction on intent was dismissed.
+sufficient direction on intent was dismissed.
 The headnote is misleading in asserting that the jury should not be directed that they must find an intention to corrupt public morals.
 Crown counsel (later Byrne J) had submitted merely that intention was to be inferred from the act of publication and that no affirmative evidence of intention need be given.
 The court dismissed the appeal, saying that the law was accurately stated in Barraclough.
-127 In Penguin Books, 128 Byrne J held that if D publishes an article which is obscene, the inference that he intends to deprave and corrupt is irrebuttable.
-Such an approach today would seem to be inconsistent with s 8 of the Criminal Justice Act 1967; 129 but, though Byrne J used the language of proof, he was probably saying, in substance, that intent to deprave was not a constituent of the offence.
-130 He conceded that the judgment in De Montalk was not very clear, but stated that he was bound by that decision: there was nothing in the argument that the presumption is rebuttable.
+In Penguin Books, Penguin Byrne J held that if D publishes an article which is obscene, the inference that he intends to deprave and corrupt is irrebuttable.
+Such an approach today would seem to be inconsistent with s 8 of the Criminal Justice Act 1967; but, though Byrne J used the language of proof, he was probably saying, in substance, that intent to deprave was not a constituent of the offence.
+He conceded that the judgment in De Montalk was not very clear, but stated that he was bound by that decision: there was nothing in the argument that the presumption is rebuttable.